ProfMoo/home/infrastructure/README.md

 ## TODOs

 1. Setup [Talos virtual IP](https://www.talos.dev/v1.6/talos-guides/network/vip/) correctly so that I can access the Kubernetes API from any node (not just one master node, as I have it now).

+## Restart Cluster

+As I'm beginning to get a handle on what this cluster should look like, I want to pause and reset the cluster before putting any of my important applications inside of it.
+This list is the stuff that should be taken care of before important apps live on it:

+1. Changing the VLAN so that Kubernetes is inside 192.168.2.x instead of the same 192.168.1.x as the rest of my home network.
+2. Tearing out Flanel for Cilium.